 Yet, there are major challenges as well, such as designing an appropriate taxation response to digital technology.
 Governments are facing increasing tax competition and a greater complexity in determining how to tax transactions.

-Click one of the following and start preparing for digital disruption:
+Click and start preparing for digital disruption: